 Bukit Bintang

 Bukit Bintang is the trendiest and most happening shopping and entertainment district in Kuala Lumpur.
 The area offers everything from plush shopping centres to glitzy five-star hotels.
-You’ll also be able to tackle your craving at 24-hour restaurants or get wild at vibrant pubs.
+You’ll also be able to tackle all your Malaysia food cravings at its 24-hour restaurants or get wild at its vibrant pubs.

 Bukit Bintang buzzes with activities all year round.
 One of the most iconic places to visit here is Pavilion KL.
 This sleek and upscale shopping mall houses the world’s top brands.
-Shops include European luxury retailers like Dolce & Gabbana, Coach, Juicy Couture, Versace, and MaxMara, to name a few.
+Shops include European luxury retailers like Dolce & Gabbana, Coach, Juicy Couture, Versace, and MaxMara.
 You can shop your heart out in the luxury stores of this shopping mall, provided you’re willing to splurge.

 If you’re more nocturnal, experience the legendary nightlife of the Bintang Walk.
-Dive into the area’s spectacular nightclubs and bars to socialize with locals and learn the intricacies of Malay customs and culture.
+Dive into nightclubs and bars to socialize with locals and learn more about Malaysian customs and culture.
+Spend a relaxing evening at a posh pub, enjoy live music, or sip pints of beer, cocktails, and wine at an opulent rooftop bar.
+Whatever your evening entertainment preference, you’ll find it around the Bintang Walk.

-With all the nightlife and excitement abound, Bukit Bintang is also one of the best places to stay in Kuala Lumpur.
+With all the nightlife and excitement abound, Bukit Bintang is also one of the most popular neighborhoods to stay in Kuala Lumpur.
 Backpackers should check out the hip minimalist Paper Plane Hostel, one of the best hostels in Kuala Lumpur.
 Those looking for more privacy and luxury will love the Verdant Hill Hotel Kuala Lumpur.

 How to get to Bukit Bintang